Previous dayFebruary 9, 2026Next day

 38.0 km---✓ ReviewedUSGS →

-On February 9, 2026 at 21:19 UTC, a magnitude 2.1 earthquake struck 21 km E of Akhiok, Alaska.
-The hypocenter lay at 38.0 km, placing this in the shallow crustal category.
+February 9, 2026 brought a magnitude 2.1 earthquake 21 km E of Akhiok, Alaska, logged at 21:19 UTC.
+This was a shallow crustal earthquake, focused at 38.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 56.965°N, -153.824°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 56.965°, -153.824°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09